 A portable, multi-purpose dry chemical fire extinguisher is located behind the rear living room companion chair.
 A second fire extinguisher is located in an outside coach compartment.
 To use, release the clamp and remove the fire extinguisher from the bracket, pull safety pin from handle, squeeze handle and apply chemical under flame.

 SMOKE DETECTOR

-A smoke detector is installed over the rear dinette seat.
+A smoke detector is installed on the ceiling in the galley/dinette area.
 A warning label is attached to the exterior of the smoke detector.

 LP GAS LEAKAGE DETECTOR